pygame-community/pygame-geometry/docs/geometry.rst

     scale_ip: Scales the line by the given amount in place.

+    flip: Switches the endpoints of the line.

+    flip_ip: Switches the endpoints of the line in place.

     update: Updates the line's attributes.

     copy: Returns a copy of the line.